MANASLU CIRCUIT TREK

 Less expensive package tours run by local trekking agencies may just include your days on the trail and won’t necessarily be group treks with set departure dates.
 The professionalism and experience of the guide can vary greatly.
 You can browse a range of options on Tourradar.

-Alternatively, contact a local company directly, such as Himalayan Masters, who offer inclusive packages for a Manaslu Circuit trek from $900 USD.
-To organise your trek, get in touch with them via email at info@himalayan-masters.com and be sure to quote our referral code ‘HOGG5’ for a 5% discount off your trip cost.
+Alternatively, contact our recommended local trekking agency directly, Himalayan Masters, who offer inclusive packages for a Manaslu Circuit trek from $995 USD.
+As outlined in the ‘How To Choose A Guide’ section above, we and other trekkers we’ve met have had a highly positive experience trekking in Nepal with them.
+To organise your trek, get in touch via email at info@himalayan-masters.com and mention our referral code ‘HOGG5’ for a 5% discount off your trip cost.

 The pros and cons are the same with any inclusive tour.
 Everything is organised for you, but the costs can be considerably higher and freedom to choose is limited.
 So it entirely depends on what you need and want.
 If you have limited time and want to simply relax and enjoy your trip, without any of the hassle of organising the logistics along the way, then booking a tour could be for you.